-Equity holdings - Fair value is based on quoted market prices, if available.
+Equity holdings - Equity holdings are comprised of marketable securities.
+Fair value is based on quoted market prices, if available.
 If a quoted market price is not available, fair value is estimated using quoted market prices of similar assets.

 Corporate bonds - Fair value is based on quoted market prices, if available.
 If a quoted market price is not available, fair value is estimated using quoted market prices of similar securities.